CBIIT/brownbag-science/01-genetics-and-sequencing/index.md

-:warning:  The following material is presented at a high-level, and contains several simplifications and generalizations that many likely consider inaccurate
+The following material is presented at a high-level, and contains several simplifications and generalizations.

-Please ask questions!
+*Please* ask questions!